-Currently all delivery areas share the same delivery schedule.
+Currently, all delivery areas share the same delivery schedule.
 However, the best option would be to set the delivery schedule based on the most regular deliveries.
-Then using the delivery message feature in the checkout, display a notice if they choose delivery that says:
+Then using the delivery message feature in the checkout, display a notice if they choose a delivery that says:

 Yes, if your products take days, hours, or minutes to prepare, you can have an exact wait time set up in your Store Preferences -> Scheduled Ordering section.

-Can we sell vouchers on our store for pickup and delivery?
+Can we sell vouchers in our store for pickup and delivery?